 - Can I qualify for life insurance if I’ve suffered from a Ventricular Septal Defect?

-- Why do life insurance companies care if I’ve been suffered from a Ventricular Septal Defect?
+- Why do life insurance companies care if I’ve suffered from a Ventricular Septal Defect?

 - What kind of information will the insurance companies ask me or be interested in?